 james February 10th, 2009

 Setting up a server at home can be a rewarding experience.
 Not only does it make for an excellent experiment and learning experience, it also allows you access to your home network from anywhere in the world.
 You may be tempted to think that such a project would be time consuming and expensive, but actually the opposite is true.
 Today, the software required for running a server is relatively easy to configure.
-And, with open source software, a cheap computer and the right internet connection, you can be up and running with minimal cost.
+And, with open source software, a cheap computer and the right internet connection, you can be up and running with minimal cost, and the other side of the coin is to use a home automation to make your life easier, look at the work of the ceiling fan installation atlanta top rated professionals, they work with everything you need.

 A home server can be a very useful thing to have, and is a worthwhile project, if for no other reason, because it’s a good learning experience.
 KMF Technologies can provide the hardware you need to get the job done, and can also offer consulting services for difficult software configurations.
 If you decide to take the time to setup a server at home, you won’t be disappointed.